COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Experiments

-The average daily statistics of the downstream datasets in all categories and women's clothing are summarized in \reftab{tab:test_dataset}.
-To avoid any information leakage, we use data collected from 2022.11.27 to 2022.12.04 on Taobao search to train the downstream CTR model, and we use data collected on 2022.12.05 to evaluate the performance.
+\textbf{CTR dataset.} The average daily statistics of the downstream CTR datasets in all categories and women's clothing are summarized in \reftab{tab:test_dataset}.
+To avoid any information leakage, we use data collected from 2022.11.27 to 2022.12.04 on our online shopping platform to train the downstream CTR model, and we use data collected on 2022.12.05 to evaluate the performance.
 In the evaluation stage, the construction of the dataset aligns with our online system.
 We use all the available information to train the downstream CTR prediction model.
 The negative samples are also down-sampled to 20\%.
 Different from the pre-training dataset, we do not group the page-view data in the evaluation dataset, so each sample corresponds to an item.

-\subsection{Evaluation metrics}
+\subsubsection{Evaluation metrics}

 \begin{itemize} \item Area Under the ROC Curve (\textbf{AUC}): AUC is the most commonly used evaluation metric in evaluating ranking methods, which denotes the probability that a random positive sample is ranked before a random negative sample.